European shares fall as Italian debt worries weigh

 Italian banks, exposed to the country's sovereign debt, were among the biggest fallers, having been strong gainers on Friday in anticipation of Silvio Berlusconi's exit as prime minister.

-Intesa SanPaolo (ISP.MI) and UniCredit (CRDI.MI) fell 4.1 and 6.2 percent respectively.
+Intesa SanPaolo and UniCredit fell 4.1 and 6.2 percent respectively.
 Investors were also absorbing UniCredit's third-quarter loss and plans for a 7.5 billion euro ($10.3 billion) capital increase.

 (Reporting by Brian Gorman; Editing by Jon Loades-Carter)